nkravella/lyrics/README.md

 *Pa-ni pa-ma ga-ma-ga sa-ga-ma-pa*

-    Sapthaka ('saptha' = 7): sa ri ga ma pa dha ni (Latin --> do re mi fa so la ti)

-    Swara:

-    Chittai Swaras:

-    Raga Abheri:

-*Thagra-thagra-thagradhim thagra-thagra-thagradhim thagra-thagra-thagradhim thagajam*
+*Thagra-thagra-thagradhim thagra-thagra-thagradhim thagra-thagra-thagradhim thagajam* (x2)

 thagra = tha + ga + ra; thagradhim = thagra + dhim; thagajham = tha + ga + jham

-    here 'tha,' 'dhim,' and 'jham' are onomatopoeic syllables that serve two functions:
+    'tha,' 'dhim,' and 'jham' are onomatopoeic syllables that:
-    - let the percussionists know how to follow (i.e. with a "dhim" on the tabla, or a "jham" on the tambourine / cymbals)
+    - let the percussionists know how to follow (i.e. with a "dhim" on the tabla, or a "jham" on the tanpura to create resonance)
-    - announce / keep up the time signature (i.e. "taal" in Hindi, "thalam" in Tamil and Telugu)
+    - announce / reiterate the time signature (which is called "tal" in Hindi, "thalam" in Tamil and Telugu)

-Note that is a very classical / carnatic way of singing; represents classical music.

 ------

-### Verse 1 (0:47 to 1:15)
+### Verse 1 (0:47 to 1:15) ~ *Pallavi*

 1 *Kannodu kanbathellaam, thalaivaa!*